-This June the Interdisciplinary Corruption Research Network will organize its third Forum.
-This time we meet at the Quality of Government Institute of the University of Gothenburg.
-The forum will take place from the 7th - 9th June 2018.
+Last June the Interdisciplinary Corruption Research Network organized its third Forum.
+This time we met at the Quality of Government Institute of the University of Gothenburg.
+The forum took place from the 7th - 9th June 2018.

-The ICRForum 2018 will offer a platform for presenting research and exchanging new ideas on how corruption works in practice and how the mechanisms of corruption, e.g. norms, vary across regions and cultures.
+The ICRForum 2018 offered a platform for presenting research and exchanging new ideas on how corruption works in practice and how the mechanisms of corruption, e.g. norms, vary across regions and cultures.

-These discussions will combine theoretical and empirical efforts to identify context-specific patterns of corruption and respective anti-corruption policies.
+These discussions combined theoretical and empirical efforts to identify context-specific patterns of corruption and respective anti-corruption policies.

-The Forum will have three types of workshops:
+For the first time, the Forum hosted three types of workshops:

 1 Presentation of completed projects.
-Here participants will present their completed work or work near completion
+Participants presented their completed work or work near completion

 2 Presentation of the work in progress.
-Participants will present their research projects in their initial or intermediary phases.
+Participants presented their research projects in their initial or intermediary phases.

 3 Co-Creation.
-The topics of the Co-Creation workshops will be defined just before the start of the workshop session or developed during its course.
-Using the topics collectively agreed upon, participants will engage in brainstorming, thinking “outside the box”, to identify common interests within the group to initiate collaboration.
-Each group through open collaboration will aim to produce a cross-disciplinary research product, such as joint publication, teaching activities, or conference/panel organization, but also more innovative ideas that may advance corruption research and policy prescriptions.
+Topics of the Co-Creation workshops were defined just before the start of the workshop session or developed during its course.
+Using the topics collectively agreed upon, participants engaged in brainstorming, thinking “outside the box”, to identify common interests within the group to initiate collaboration.
+Through open collaboration, each group aimed to produce a cross-disciplinary research product, such as joint publication, teaching activities, or conference/panel organization, but also more innovative ideas that may advance corruption research and policy prescriptions.

-This years' keynote speakers at the Forum are:
+This years' keynote speakers at the Forum were: